Manoz/split-me/split-me/readme.txt

 ========= Support =========

-For questions, comments or bug reports, please go to WordPress forums (http://wordpress.org/support/).
+For questions, comments or bug reports, please go to WordPress forums (http://wordpress.org/support/theme/split-me) or contact me on Twitter @Manoz or also on Github.

 == Changelog ==

+= 1.0.6 - 11.03.2014 =
+* Lot of css fix
+* Minified /css/a-normalize.css
+* Fix default and french translation
+* Fix the custom_header in search results page.

 = 1.0.5 - 06.03.2014 =
 * Removed 'accessibility-ready' tag since this theme is not accessibility-ready yet :( I'll work on it in the next update.